Leadership development is big business. In fact, organizations are reported to spend upwards of $50 billion on it every year.

 So, what’s the solution?

-Throughout this article, we’ll cover exactly what on-the-job learning is, the benefits of using it, and how you can implement it as part of your leadership development initiatives.
+Throughout this article, we’ll cover exactly what on-the-job learning is, the benefits of using it, and how you can implement it as part of your leadership development program.

 - What is on-the-job learning?